- Communications & Collaboration

 Getting Acquainted with the Gradebook Tools

-You most likely know that you can keep track of grades for assignments and assessments submitted through Isidore by using the Gradebook tools within the system.
+You most likely know that you can keep track of grades for assignments and assessments submitted through Isidore by using the Gradebook tool within the system.
 Did you know that you can also enter grades for assignments completed outside of Isidore?
-This section will help you learn the differences between the two Gradebook tools and how to configure the Gradebook tools for your class.
+This section will help you configure the Gradebook tool for your class.

 Other Tips for the Gradebook Tools: